 It’s really easy not to like people, but a lot of the time we don’t like people because they lack interpersonal skills (like the ability to empathize) that make them challenging to be around.
 But I’ve been that annoying guy who’s difficult to like, and I wanted to write about him in a way that was honest but hopefully a little sympathetic, too.

 So it’s my hope that while Colin is not a likable guy, the book itself can still be enjoyable enough that you get to the end—and by the end, you hopefully see that Colin (while he’s still socially challenged) is much more generous and empathetic than he is at the start of the story.

-Anonymous asked: as seen here in katherines and paper towns, you are very opinionated on subdivisions. what are your feelings about them and why?
+Anonymous said: as seen here in katherines and paper towns, you are very opinionated on subdivisions. what are your feelings about them and why?

 I really hated subdivisions as a teenager because to me they represented sameness and the bloated, intellectually disengaged, wretchedly average 21st century America.

 I felt like all these identical houses were architectural crimes committed against the land, and like we would pay for our crimes with these stretched out, sprawling cities that human beings of the future would see as proof of the insanity that accompanied our national prosperity.

 Now I live in that very suburbia.
 So….yeah.

 Anonymous said: I don't know if you're aware, but the band Franz Ferdinand have a song called Lindsey Wells, which came out in or a little before 2006.
 Is there any connection to Lindsey Wells and Franz Ferdinand's grave in Katherines?